Katka44/Blog-App-React-Redux/README.md

 yarn start
 ```

-It automatically deploys the app and show it in the browser as [http://localhost:3000/](http://localhost:3000/).
+It automatically deploys the app and shows it in the browser as [http://localhost:3000/](http://localhost:3000/).

 ## Built With